MustaRohman/PrivacyPolicy/index.md

 ## StudyFriend Privacy Policy

+StudyFriend uses Login With Amazon for authentication.
+StudyFriend will only use your Amazon user_id.

  You can use the [editor on GitHub](https://github.com/MustaRohman/PrivacyPolicy/edit/master/index.md) to maintain and preview the content for your website in Markdown files.